 There is plentiful compelling evidence of both these impacts.
 The World Health Organisation (WHO)4 has stated that "An estimated 4.2 million premature deaths globally are linked to ambient air pollution", whilst the UK Government5 has said that "Poor air quality is the largest environmental risk to public health in the UK, as long-term exposure to air pollution can cause chronic conditions such as cardiovascular and respiratory diseases as well as lung cancer, leading to reduced life expectancy."
 Statistics show that the UK's construction and manufacturing sectors contribute 16% of the total emissions of particulates and nitrous oxides.
-Moreover, long-term exposure to man-made air pollution in the UK has an annual effect equivalent to 28,000 - 36,000 deaths.
+Moreover, long-term exposure to 28,000 - 36,000 deaths.

-In their Special Report, the Intergovernmental Panel on Climate Change (IPCC)6 described the severe impacts to the planet's weather patterns and ecosystems should it reach 2°C warming over and above pre-industrial levels, making it clear that we can avoid the worst of the effects if we limit temperature rises to 1.5°C, but that we have until 2030 to put actions in place to keep within this limit.
-Following the declaration of a climate emergency, the UK is the first major economy to set a legally binding target to reduce carbon emissions to net zero by 2050, amending the existing GHG reduction target in the Climate Change Act from at least 80% to at least 100%7.
-Moreover, calculations show that the UK's CPE contributes to approximately 2% of the UK's GHG emissions from fuel use.
+In their Special Report, the Intergovernmental Panel on Climate Change6 described the severe impacts to the planet's weather patterns and ecosystems should it reach 2°C warming over and above pre-industrial levels, making it clear that we can avoid the worst of the effects if we limit temperature rises to 1.5°C, but that we have until 2030 to put actions in place to keep within this limit.
+The UK has a legally binding target to be net zero by 2050 and was one of the first major economies to do so7.
+Moreover,